apache/incubator-weex/README.md

 Support Android 4.1 (API 16), iOS 8.0+ and WebKit 534.30+.

-> Note: Please note the above download distribution is only for users' users' convenience.
-Weex Release is always in the format of [source code](https://weex.apache.org/download/download.html)
+**Note: Please note the above download distribution is only for users' users' convenience.
+Weex Release is always in the format of [source code](https://weex.apache.org/download/download.html).**

 ## For Windows